 To use a proxy just enter its address here and, if needed, the authentication to be used.
 You can configure local as well as distant proxies (the difference between SOCKS 5 and HTTP proxies is that both use different protocols).

 The tab 'Connection' is home of some important technical details ...

 - Force using CyberGhost DNS servers: Activated, this option forces your system to use the CyberGhost DNS servers instead those of your Internet provider.
-(DNS server take care of the correct access to an address.
-For example, if you enter 'www.cyberghostvpn.com' in your browser, he sends your wish to a DNS server which translates the address into numbers (actually 4 blocks of numbers as XXX.XXX.XXX.XXX).
+(A DNS server takes care of the correct access to an address.
+For example, if you enter 'www.cyberghostvpn.com' in your browser, he sends your wish to a DNS server which translates the address into numbers.
 Only then the connection can be established.
 This also means that a DNS server has complete control over the accessibility of each web address and therefore is the perfect tool for censors.
 When using the CyberGhost DNS servers you avoid this kind of manipulation.)

 - Prefer TCP instead of UDP connections: By default CyberGhost uses for its connections UDP, which allows higher speed due to its less restrictive data checking procedures.
 The downside: Downloads can be suddenly interrupted or corrupted and packages can get lost e.g. when playing online games.
 Then again TCP stands for more stable connections - but for the price of a lower speed due to more precise data checking.
 Please activate this option, if your Internet connection suffers from unstable traffic.
 Also this option comes in handy, if a provider blocks or slows down UDP connections.